Overview

 Recording Lectures

-• If the VL has access to Teams.
+- If the visiting lecturer has access to Teams.
 We recommend they follow the existing guidance of using Teams to record their lecture.
 View Appendix 1 for guidance on recording lectures using Teams.

 Note: Videos on Panopto cannot be shared outside of organisations, so the lecture will need to be downloaded and shared with the academic.

-• If the VL has no access to Teams.
+- If the visiting lecturer has no access to Teams.
 All methods of recording videos are acceptable.
 We recommend simple tools like QuickTime, Powerpoint and Camtasia.
 View Appendix 3 for guidance on recording lectures using Camtasia.

 For more tips on creating engaging content.
 View our simple video content creation checklist.